-- Using Mellin-Barnes representation and Miller's transformation, we derive GKZ hypergeometric systems of Feynman integrals.
-In the neighborhoods of origin 0 including infinity ∞, we can obtain analytical hypergeometric series solutions through GKZ-systems. - Feynman integrals also can be taken as functions on the subvarieties of Grassmannians through homogenizing the parametric representation.
+- Using Mellin-Barnes representation and Miller's transformation, we derive GKZ hypergeometric systems of Feynman integrals on compact manifold.
+In the neighborhoods of origin 0 including infinity ∞, we can obtain analytical hypergeometric solutions through GKZ-systems.
+One can see that evaluating Feynman integrals by hypergeometric function method is efficiency. - Feynman integrals also can be taken as functions on the subvarieties of Grassmannians through homogenizing the parametric representation.
 The GKZ-systems can be obtained in splitting local coordinates.
-Fundamental solution systems in neighborhoods of all regular singularities, using matrices of integer lattice and exponent matrices. - multi-loop diagrams: the sizes of Grassmannians are too large to construct the fundamental systems through Feynman parametric representations.
-To efficiently derive the solution, we can embed the integrals into the subvarieties of Grassmannians using α-parametric representation.
+Fundamental solution systems can be obtained in neighborhoods of all possible regular singularities.